-While it is important to include all the specific information that applicants will need, you should avoid making the ad content overly complex.
-You need to find a happy medium that displays all the necessary information, but without making the ad content too complex.
+While it is necessary to include all the specific information that applicants will need, you should avoid making the ad content overly complex.
+You need to find a happy medium that displays all the information but without making the ad content too complex.

 Complex application processes, or complex ad copy, will put a lot of people off too.
 If an applicant can’t easily identify how to submit their CV or continue with the application, they are likely to walk away without completing the application.

-6. Not Employing Marketing Principals To Your Job Postings:
+6. Not Employing Marketing Principals To Your Online Job Postings:

 7. Using The Wrong Sites And Recruiters:

-If there is one mistake that stands out above all others, it is using the wrong recruitment sites and the wrong recruitment agencies.
+If there is one mistake that stands out above all others, it is using the wrong recruitment sites and agencies.
 The biggest job sites may have the most traffic, but it is rarely targeted.
-What’s more, a lot of them suffer from spam, which means that genuine job hunters and potential candidates probably look elsewhere.
+What’s more, a lot of them suffer from spam, means that genuine job hunters and potential candidates probably look elsewhere.

 Finally, the amount of competition that your ad faces, means that you have to really stand out as offering the very best opportunity, otherwise you have no hope of reaching your target audience.

-Social media sites like LinkedIn have become one of the most popular means of advertising jobs and recruiting candidates, but this can take a lot of management because you will inevitably end up with cookie cutter responses from individuals that have no real intention of applying for the job.
-Use a relevant, high quality, and specialist recruiter to increase your chances of procuring the best candidates for any open position you have.
+Social media sites like LinkedIn have become one of the most popular means of advertising jobs and recruiting candidates.
+But this can take a lot of management because you will inevitably end up with cookie-cutter responses from individuals that have no real intention of applying for the job.
+Use a relevant, high quality, and specialist recruiter to increase your chances for any open position you have.